Facts about bedwetting in children age 5‑7

 - Normalise the action plan by letting the family know

-- Keep the conversation going, encourage them to tell you how they are feeling
+- ● Keep the conversation going, encouraging them to tell you how they are feeling by sharing your own experiences (if you have any).

 For a comfortable night's sleep, try DryNites®

-Keeping your child in DryNites® Pyjama Pants will keep them comfortable even if they do wee in their sleep.
+Clinically proven for a better night’s sleep, keeping your child in DryNites® Pyjama Pants will keep them comfortable even if they do wee while asleep.
 Staying dry will help their self-esteem and confidence (and help with washing overload!).

 Your action plan for bedwetting children aged 5‑7